HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ### **Enabling Timer**

-In order to enable a timer you need root privileges and to execute:
+To enable a timer you need root privileges and to execute:

 ```bash
 sudo systemctl enable backu2.timer